What is a contingent workforce program

 If you’re managing an organisation with more than a dozen people in the workforce, you’re probably aware how easily communication can become overwhelming.
-Whether you’re leading a freelancer project team, engaging a group of volunteers, or managing your on-demand employees – by sending out digital communication, you’re competing with all the other updates from the internet.
+Whether you’re onboarding temp workforce from an on-demand staffing agency or managing your own contingent employees – by sending out digital communication, you’re competing with all the other updates from the internet.

-It doesn’t matter whether you’re using a dedicated communication app or plain old e-mail, each one of your messages creates a small distraction.
+It doesn’t matter whether you’re using a dedicated contingent workforce management app or plain old e-mail, each one of your messages creates a small distraction.
 When it gets overwhelming, your people will disengage.
 Some may unsubscribe or turn off notifications, some may just develop a kind of a banner blindness towards your messages.

 Getting the messages through is a common challenge for marketers who send activation messages to prospects and clients.
 And it’s not a surprise that pushing people towards productivity isn’t that much different.